Grand Hotel de la Minerve – When in Rome Experience Classic Hospitality at Grand Hotel de la Minerve

 Bathroom

-The bathroom was classic marble with bath and shower and generously sized bath and body products by Etro.
+The bathroom was classic marble with a bath and shower and generously sized bath and body products by Etro.
 The space felt ever so slightly dated, yet very well maintained and presented with all the amenities one might expect from a 5 star hotel.

 IMG_2281